Co-op Solutions

-It is headquartered in Rancho Cucamonga, California.
+It is was headquartered in Rancho Cucamonga, California.

 History

 The CO-OP Network began in 1981 when 20 credit unions in California united their 32 ATMs.

 In 1986 the first CO-OP ATMs are deployed at 7-Eleven stores.

 In 2002, the network added its first Canadian member, CS CO-OP.

 In 2003, the network added 262 ATMs of the Navy Federal Credit Union which are located on U.S. Naval bases through the United States plus Africa, Bahrain, Cuba, Diego Garcia, Greece, Guam, Italy, Japan, Korea, Singapore and Spain.
 ATM access at these bases are restricted to individuals with the proper base security access.

 In 2007, CO-OP members gained access to ATMs at 321 Costco Wholesale warehouses around the country.

 In 2015, CO-OP acquired majority interest in Canadian payments solutions provider Everlink Payment Services Inc.

 CO-OP acquired payment processor TMG in 2017, of which it held minority ownership since 2012.

 In 2019 Co-op Solutions processed 7.6 billion financial transactions.